acm-udayton/ACM-Meeting-Records/docs/DEVELOPMENT.md

         <br>
         <i>verify_totp_setup</i>
         <p>
           Verify the pending TOTP secret during MFA configuration.
 If the submitted code is valid, the secret is persisted and MFA is enabled.
-If the user has no recovery codes, 10 codes are generated within the same protected POST and displayed once; otherwise the user is redirected to <a href="#route-auth-my-account">auth.my_account</a>.
+If the user has no recovery codes, 10 codes are generated within the same POST request and displayed once; otherwise the user is redirected to <a href="#route-auth-my-account">auth.my_account</a>.
 Invalid codes leave the secret pending and redisplay the setup page.
         </p>
       </li>
       <li id="route-mfa-disable-totp">